 Right at Home Sponsors Creative Workshop by Renowned Watercolor Artist Michael Ireland for BACOA’s A Day Out Program

-Ireland, who is nationally known for his innovative use of creative arts to engage with people living with Alzheimer’s and other dementias, demonstrated how art can serve as a powerful tool for communication and connection.
-The workshop provided attendees with hands-on opportunities to explore creative expression and emotional engagement through watercolor techniques.
+Ireland, who is known for his innovative use of watercolor and mixed media provided attendees with hands on opportunities to explore creative expression and emotional engagement through various watercolor techniques.

+Art is a powerful medium for communication and connection, particularly for individuals living with Alzheimer's and other forms of dementia.
+It transcends the limitations of verbal expression, offering a way to tap into emotions, memories, and creativity that might otherwise remain inaccessible.
+Through visual arts, music, and other creative outlets, people with dementia can engage meaningfully with their surroundings and loved ones, fostering moments of clarity, joy, and connection.
+This form of expression not only enhances their quality of life but also strengthens the bond between them and their caregivers or family members, creating a shared language when words may fail.

 As a meaningful addition, Right at Home provided each family caregiver with a special art kit, allowing them to extend the workshop experience into their daily lives.
 The kits served as a personal memento, symbolizing the continued support and encouragement of Right at Home for both caregivers and their loved ones.